LoqmanSamani/mapk-pathway/README.md

 Folder Structure
 ------------------------------------------------
-• additional_resources : Contains files and materials related to
+• - Additional_resources : Contains files and materials related to the
-replicating the original study using the MRA approach, mirroring the methodology presented in the 2007 paper.
+replication of the original study using the MRA approach.
+(some results may not match those of the study due to the use of different statistical methods)